the-tobias-project/hydra/example/README.md

 At this point, you can head over to `http://localhost:9001/api/ui/` in a browser to monitor and control the server.

 Next, we will setup all the clients.
-Attach to each server and run the client...
+On a different shell terminal, attach to each server and run the client...

 ```bash
 bash-3.2$ docker attach Center1